 Natural environments promote women’s everyday emotional health and well-being.

-Sedentary lifestyle in urban environments has been lined with poor mental health among women.
+A sedentary lifestyle in urban environments has been linked with poor mental health among women.
 Yet, it’s more than just getting up from the desk in an office environment and taking a quick walk that works best to augment overall emotional health and well-being.
-There’s increasing evidence that public access to natural environments helps women to alleviate stress and anxiety and facilitate clarity, reassurance and emotional perspective.

 * * *